Carucage: Legacy

 The last carucage was imposed in 1224, after which most of the medieval government's revenue was raised by levying taxes on moveable or personal property, instead of on land; taxes on moveable property were first assessed in 1207.
 A probable reason for the abandonment of land taxes was the greater revenues raised by taxes on property and income.

 Carucage was an attempt to secure new sources of revenue to supplement existing sources of income.
 It was also intended to increase royal revenues in the face of new demands placed upon them.
-Although derived from the older geld, carucage was an experiment in revenue collection, but it was only levied for specific purposes, rather than as a general tax regularly assessed.
+Although derived from the older geld, carucage was an experiment in revenue collection, levied only for specific purposes rather than as a general tax regularly assessed.
 A novel feature was the consultation with the barons and other leading members of the ruling classes.
 Despite its intermittent use during the reigns of Richard I, John, and the early years of Henry III, the main source of royal income at that time remained scutage, feudal dues such as feudal reliefs or feudal aids, and royal rights such as the profits from the justice system.